 Outside of work, Roanne can be found at karate training, hunched over a jigsaw puzzle, engaging in pun battles, or Marie Kondo-ing any disorganised space she’s left near too long.
 Roanne cannot function without eggs for breakfast.

 Trisha was the first Administration Officer to work in the new Broome Mental Health Unit (Mabu Liyan) which she thoroughly enjoyed for 5 years and was later seconded to Kimberley Mental Health and Drug Service in Broome.
-Working closely to Indigenous Clients and Staff has brought her deeper sense of understanding.
+Working closely with Indigenous Clients and Staff has brought her a more profound sense of understanding.

-She has a passion with working alongside diverse cultures and empowering people to believe in themselves, their passion and find their purpose.
-Her wealth of understanding of the challenges and rewards of living and working in rural and remote areas have reinforced her passion in her work and the people she supports.
+She has a passion for working alongside diverse cultures and empowering people to believe in themselves, their love and find their purpose.
+Her wealth of understanding of the challenges and rewards of living and working in rural and remote areas has reinforced her passion for her work and the people she supports.

 Trisha enjoys, meditation, fishing, movies and heading down to the beach to enjoy the sun and surf!!